klgallagher/klgallagher.github.io/_pages/teaching.md

 ## Teaching

 I currently serve as an Instructor/Mentor for the Women in Science and Engineering (WISE) high school program for the 2022-23 academic year at Stony Brook University.
-As part of this position, I am designing and teaching a curricula about biological and physical oceanography to high school girls and will be mentoring them through an independent research project.
+As part of this position, I am teaching a [curricula I designed](https://github.com/klgallagher/klgallagher.github.io/files/10263390/lessonplan_KG_Fall2022_updated.docx) about biological and physical oceanography to high school girls and will be mentoring them through an independent research project.
 Over the past several years, I have also led informal workshops in data analysis using R.

+I have also taken courses on teaching, including Scientists Teaching Science in the summer of 2022.
+[Here is an example syllabus](https://github.com/klgallagher/klgallagher.github.io/files/10263393/syllabus_kg.docx)
+ I designed as part of the course.

 ## Mentoring